 As part of our welcome process, it is customary at The Alice Smith School for new parents to be contacted by members of the PTA welcoming committee and the parent Class Rep for your child’s new class.

-Students at the primary campus cannot purchase their own food.
+Students at the Primary Campus cannot purchase their own food.
 Instead, parents have a choice of ordering a daily school meal or sending in a packed lunchbox from home.
-The price of a school meal is RM16 a day and includes a snack and hot lunch.
-Orders are made in advance through the KLASS Online Payment System (KLASS o.p.s.)
-A link to KLASS o.p.s. is also available in the school's parent portal.
+Orders are made in advance through the KLASS Online Payment System (KLASS o.p.s.).

 Generally, initial contact should be with the child’s class teacher and can be via e-mail or through the child’s diary.
 Year Leaders oversee the pastoral education for all students in a year group and would normally be the next person to contact.

-Minor infringements of the rules will be dealt with in school but for more serious issues, parents will be contacted so that we can work together to resolve any problems.
+All students are supported to behave positively.
+On occasions, school rules may be broken.
+Minor infringements of the rules will be dealt with by the Class Teacher or Year Leader.
+In the event of more serious issues, one of the school’s Leadership Team will be involved and parents will be contacted so that we can work together to resolve any problems.

 Whilst our school is academically non-selective, we do offer British-based schooling to students who can intellectually access the English National Curriculum.
 Applications for students who require special assistance are considered on a case by case basis.
 Our team of Learning Support Specialists and Assistants provide assistance and guidance to students who find particular aspects of the curriculum challenging.